zsakowitz/umpharesemsa/README.md

 ## Generating Words

-- **?ungloss string**: converts the gloss "string" to a word
-- **?ungloss --full string**: converts the gloss "string" to a word and shows the full gloss
+- **/ungloss string**: converts the gloss "string" to a word

-> When typing glosses, don't use the meanings of roots and affixes; type how
+> If you want to directly use root and affix descriptions in your glosses, make
+> sure roots are surrounded with double quotes and affixes are surrounded by
+> single quotes.
+>
-> they're spelled.
-Write `rr-CSV-G-tf/7-ERG`, not `cat-CSV-G-warm-ERG`.
+> Write **"cat"-CSV-G-'warm'-ERG**, not **cat-CSV-G-warm-ERG**.

 To be parsed properly, follow the guide below for typing glosses.